 Remember being a kid and being told to sit “crisscross apple sauce”?
 Well, I do.
 And if you’re anything like me, you can’t stay in one position in a chair all day.
-And it’s no wonder – sitting cross legged was ingrained into our young minds.
+And it’s no wonder – sitting cross-legged was ingrained into our young minds.
 That’s where cross legged chairs come in.

 No matter how hard I try to maintain good posture, long hours sitting in my chair find me slouched over with my legs crossed or sitting on one leg.
 Most office chairs can make it difficult to change positions.
 Armrests get in the way.
 Some seats aren’t wide enough.
 And they just aren’t designed to accommodate your crossed legs.